About the Velocity program

 Marketing Assistant, Velocity

-Alyana is the Marketing Assistant for Velocity, and as such updates social media daily, writes blog posts, sends out the weekly updates, photographs events and does whatever else is needed.
-Alyana is in her third year at the University of Waterloo and is in the Arts and Business program, majoring in Fine Arts with a specialization in Digital Arts Communication.
-She loves the social and exciting environment of Velocity and is eager to learn and experience everything about the program while on co-op.
-Alyana is a foodie, with a fondness for deals, and loves to read in her spare time.
+Mitchell is the Marketing Assistant for Velocity, and as such regulates social media daily, creates blog posts, sends out the weekly updates, photographs events and does whatever else is needed.
+Mitchell is in his third year at the University of Waterloo and is in the Arts and Business program, majoring in Speech Communication with specializations in both Interpersonal Communication and Intercultural Communication.
+He loves the vibrant, diverse, fast-paced, and hardworking atmosphere at Velocity and comes to work each day excited to learn as much as he can while on his co-op term here.
+On top of being a communication’s student, Mitch also studies languages and is involved on campus with coordinating the International and Canadian Student Network.

 Programs Assistant, Velocity